 1. Right to Notice: The right to have advance written notice of all institutional rules and regulations, including the ranges of penalties for violation of such rules and regulations.

 2. Right to Due Process: The right, in the case of charges of infractions of regulations which may lead to serious penalties, to formal procedures with fundamental aspects of due process, including the right to be informed in writing of the charges and given a reasonable time to prepare a defense, to have written findings, and to appeal to higher authority.
 Minor infractions may be handled more informally by the appropriate individual or committee with the consent of the individual charged.
 In such instances, the right of appeal is still preserved.

 3. Right to be Present: Right to be present on campus, participate in classes, and generally exercise all those rights and privileges associated with membership in the university community until found guilty of the charges, except in those instances when continued presence on the campus would constitute a threat to health or safety of the individual, other members of the community, or to the educational process.
 Such determination shall be made by the appropriate university authority as designated by the President.

-F. Right to Privacy: Each member of the university community has a right to privacy in his/her dealings with the institution, including, without limitation:
+E. Right to Privacy: Each member of the university community has a right to privacy in their dealings with the institution, including, without limitation:

-2. Privacy of Records: The right to expect that all records of his/her association with the institution are treated as confidential.
+2. Privacy of Records: The right to expect that all records of their association with the institution are treated as confidential.

 c.
 Political and Religious Beliefs: Records of the political and religious activities or beliefs of members of the university community may not be maintained except for purposes of official recognition of campus organizations as provided in Article I.C.1.c.